guihtryb/gv-trybe-soccer-club/README.md

 ## Putting into practice

-- Build REST APIs;
+- Build REST APIs with TypeScript and Node.js;
 - Use Docker 🐳 to integrate apps to consume database;
-- Modelate data with MySQL and Sequelize;
+- Modelate data with MySQL and Sequelize package;
 - Do "CRUD" using ORM;